chem330/chem330.github.io/error/index.md

 # Part 4: Mechanical Pipette

 Repeat the experiment, except use a 5-ml mechanical pipette (often called a micropipette) to measure the volume instead of a beaker.
 Enter your results in the appropriate section of the notebook template.

-# Part 5: Determination of an Unknown Liquid

-Choose the method with the smallest uncertainty to measure the mass of an unknown liquid 5 times.
-Use 5 ml of the unknown liquid for each measurement of the mass.
-Calculate the mean and standard deviation of the masses you record.
-In your lab notebook, indicate which of the above methods you used to determine the density and which unknown you analyzed!
+(There may be a limited number of 5-mL pipettes so please share with your neighbors!)

 # What to turn in